AnkushKansal/Map-my-World/README.md

 * Choose View -> Constraints View and Graph View
 * To see 3D Map, Choose Edit -> View 3D Map ...

-You could also open the database I already generated in this project.
+You could also open the database I already generated in this project attached as a .rar.